 If you want it longer, make sure to check the length from under the arm to the hem.
 To add length work more rows before you do the armholes.

 We used West Yorkshire Spinners Retreat to knit ours.
-This blue marled one is now discontinued but we’ve got lots of lovely shades.
+This blue marled shade is now discontinued but we’ve got lots of lovely shades.

 For this middle size, we used 5 balls.

 It also works really well in Rico Melange Chunky too.

 For both patterns she also has a tips page with lots of help from picking a size, to adding length and blocking.